matteocorti/check_ssl_cert/README.md

-      --http-headers-path path     The path to be used to fetch HTTP headers --http-use-get               Use GET instead of HEAD (default) for the HTTP related checks -i,--issuer issuer              Pattern to match the issuer of the certificate
+      --http-headers-path path     The path to be used to fetch HTTP headers --http-use-get               Use GET instead of HEAD (default) for the HTTP related checks -i,--issuer issuer              Pattern (extended regular expression) to match the issuer of the certificate
       --ignore-altnames            Ignore alternative names when matching
                                    pattern specified in -n (or the host name) --ignore-connection-problems [state] In case of connection problems